-Two years ago I was in the same position, asking myself: “How in the world do I hire a preschool teacher?”
+Two years ago I was in the same boat as you, asking myself: “How in the world do I find an amazing preschool teacher?”
 You see, I had just found out I was pregnant with my daughter.
 And at the time, I was a one-woman show: the director, the teacher, the business owner… But I was teaching full-time (M-F 9-2:30 p.m. each day) and realized it might be difficult to teach while taking care of a brand new baby.
 After all, the preschoolers need a teacher who can devote her full attention to them!
-So I asked myself the question: “How do I hire a preschool teacher?”

 But that question didn’t stop there, and I soon found myself asking:

 - What do I put in the ad?

 - What should I look for in an applicant?

 - How can I learn more about the applicants?